exosphere-project/exosphere/docs/adr/governance-model.md

 **Pros & Cons**

-- Good: The ASF is a well-established, well-respected, and well-funded organization with a proven track record of successfully incubating and managing open source projects
+- Pro: The ASF is a well-established, well-respected, and well-funded organization with a proven track record of successfully incubating and managing open source projects.
-- Good: More appealing for corporations to adopt, promote, and contribute to Exosphere
+- Pro: The ASF model could make Exosphere more appealing to corporations, potentially expanding our project's reach and impact.
-- Bad: The ASF is a large, bureaucratic organization with a lot of overhead
+- Mixed: The ASF is a large organization with a lot of overhead, which could provide valuable resources and support but also introduce bureaucracy and slow down decision-making.
-- Bad: We would have to relicense all past contributions to the codebase
+- Con: We would have to relicense all past contributions to the codebase, which could be a complex and time-consuming process.
-- Bad: We would have to move to a new code platform and CI/CD infrastructure
+- Con: We would have to move to a new code platform and CI/CD infrastructure, which could disrupt our current workflows and require additional resources to implement.

 ### 3. Cloud Native Computing Foundation (CNCF) model